opsrcode/mini-mercado-virtual/README.md

 make your code more readable, and increase your ability to perform QA checks on your results."

-"A common table expression, or CTE, is atemporary named result set created from a simple 'SELECT' statement that can be used in a subsequent 'SELECT' statement.
+"A common table expression, or CTE, is a temporary named result set created from a simple 'SELECT' statement that can be used in a subsequent 'SELECT' statement.
 Each SQL CTE is like a named query, whose result is store in a virtual table (a CTE) to be referenced later in the main query.
 CTEs are particularly useful for breaking down complex queries into more manageable